 We use methods, theories and analysis from biological and social anthropology to understand the human condition in our rapidly-changing world and provide research for public benefit.
-From work concerned with development and health to cultural evolution and palaeoanthropology, human/animal relations and conservation, we believe that all our research can have positive effects in the wider world and we work actively to make sure this happens.
+From work concerned with development and health to energy and conservation, we believe that all our research can have positive effects in the wider world and we work actively to make sure this happens.

 Our anthropology of health research has been enthusiastically taken up and used in medical and domestic settings across the world.
 Our research has been cited and used by UNESCO, UNICEF, the NHS, the World Bank, and Mumsnet.
-Other instances where we reach beyond academia are the anthropology of bioethics and tensions between energy efficiency and architectural heritage conservation.
-Our regular research collaborators range from regional partnerships here in Britain’s North East to NGOs in South Asia and Africa, hospitals, conservation groups and energy companies.
+Other instances where we reach beyond academia are the anthropology of ethics, energy efficiency and architectural heritage.
+Our regular research collaborators range from regional partnerships in Britain’s North East to NGOs in South Asia and Africa, hospitals, conservation groups and energy companies.
 Many of these collaborations have emerged from our work in Durham with the university’s interdisciplinary Research Institutes and Research Centres.